Posts Tagged ‘Halloween’

 October 26th, 1990.
 Hallow-Con, New York City

-Of course, his long-lost friend George accompanied them in the long line running past the Friday the 13th.
-While George boasted of all the times he’d already met Savini, he wondered what happened to his friend.
+Of course, his long-lost friend George accompanied them in the long line running past the Friday the 13th booth.
+While George boasted of all the times he’d already met Savini, Dan wondered what happened to his friend.
 He intended to ask why he just up and disappeared from campus, but, as usual, he couldn’t get a word in.
 Dan noticed is fiancé rolling her eyes as he prattled on stating his opinions on the Friday the 13th franchise, what he’d do with the series if he had the chance, and the overall state of modern horror.

 Inching through the row of fans the trio passed the booth for the current Friday the 13th TV series.
 Victoria appeared slightly relieved as George’s never-ending monologue was interrupted by the opportunity to meet actors Chris Wiggins, Eliaz Zarou, and Steve Monarque.
 Talking to the cast of the series, the trio of fans got to look at a few props from the show, which was about cursed items from a pawn shop and had nothing to do with the films.
 Dan took Victoria’s picture while she tried on the cursed apron, which was worn in an episode by a distraught camp cook whose son drowned in a lake.
 George picked up a hockey mask laying among the props, reminding Dan of another episode where that mask turned a man into an unkillable psychopath.
 Victoria and Dan both agreed that would have made a good movie.

 “It’s so awesome to meet you!”
 Dan said as he finally met his hero.
 Tom graciously shook Dan’s hand while Dan flashed back to all those times as a young teenager, watching horror movies on his dirty couch, never even daring to dream that someday she would be here before him.
-To Dan and his wonderful fiancé, this moment was like what meeting Michael Jordan or Joe Montana would be to people outside these convention walls.
+To Dan and his amazing fiancé, this moment was like what meeting Michael Jordan or Joe Montana would be to people outside these convention walls.
 The couple were absolutely thrilled to talk with Tom, who could not have been more friendly.

 Naturally, Dan and Victoria admired the beast as well.
 “I always wanted to ask you this.”
-Dan said nervously.
+Dan said to Tom, nervously.
 “Is it true there was a different story in mind for the first Friday the 13th film?”

 “Well, I didn’t write the script, but most of the people on the crew were big fans of Halloween.”
 The master explained while pointing to Dan’s Halloween shirt.
 “From what I remember, the original story was going to have a human killer.”
-Looking at Victoria he added “If I recall they were even thinking of a female villain.
-Thing was, Halloween wasn’t a huge hit, so the financiers were a little gun shy.”
+Looking at Victoria he added, “If I recall, they were even thinking of a female villain.
+Thing was, Halloween wasn’t a huge hit, so the financiers Sean Cunningham met with were a little gun shy.
+They were pushing for a monster movie, and we thought, since we’re filming in New Jersey anyway, why not make it the Jersey Devil?”

 “Too bad about not having a female killer.”
 Victoria thought out loud.
 “We don’t get too many of those, aside from Carrie I guess.”